What are Course Reserves?

 - Copies or scans of articles, book chapters, personal study guides, etc.

 To assist students in gaining access to those items that cannot go on Course Reserve we recommend instructors work with the Center for Teaching and Learning (CTL) or Information Technology Services (ITS) to upload those items to that course’s Blackboard.
 Copyright questions regarding these items should be addressed to Allen Reichert (614.823.1164 or PReichert@otterbein.edu).

 General Note Regarding Copyright

 It is the responsibility of the instructor to ensure that all materials placed on course reserve comply with the educational fair use provisions of US Copyright Law.
 If you have questions about whether your items qualify, please reach out to Allen Reichert (614.823.1164 or PReichert@otterbein.edu).

 Place Materials on Course Reserves

-Note: The 2-hour loan period has been removed for Fall 2020 due to the required quarantine time between users (see Library Updates page for more information).
+Note: The 2-hour loan period has been removed due to the required quarantine time between users (see Library Updates page for more information).